-We are blessed with the opportunity to learn from these scholars and practitioners: Dr. Umar Abd-Allah, Dr. Karim Lahham, Rhamis Kent, Othman Llewellyn, Aishah Abdallah, Mariam Sheibani and Hakim Archuletta.
+We are blessed with the opportunity to learn from Dr. Umar Abd-Allah, Dr. Karim Lahham and Dr. Mariam Sheibani.

 Dr. Umar Faruq Abd-Allah